FranciscoOnt/checkout-sdk-js/docs/interfaces/amazonpaycustomerinitializeoptions.md

 A callback that gets called if unable to initialize the widget or select one of the address options provided by the widget.

-A callback that gets called if unable to initialize the widget or select one of the address options provided by the widget.

 **Parameters:**